deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 > </details>

-> Table 4 shows the impact of different downsampling rates on the HexPlane's compression ratio, mIoU score, training speed, and VRAM usage for the VAE model on CarlaSC and Occ3D-Waymo datasets.
+> Table 4 shows the effects of different downsampling rates on HexPlane compression ratio, mIoU score, training speed, and memory usage for the VAE model on the CarlaSC and Occ3D-Waymo datasets.

 {{< table-caption >}}